anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 **To add a Lab Manager as a _Billing Account User_ to a Google Billing Account:**

-1. Sign in to the google cloud console by navigating to <https://cloud.google.com/> and selecting **“Sign in”**.
+1. Sign in to the Manage billing accounts page in the Google Cloud Console.

-1. Navigate to <https://console.cloud.google.com/billing> (or select “Billing” from the top left navigation menu).
+   <button-link href="https://console.cloud.google.com/billing" target="_blank">Sign in to GCP Manage Billing Accounts</button-link>
 1. Select your lab from the **“Select an organization”** dropdown.
 1. On the right-hand side of the page, select **“ADD MEMBER”**
 1. On the following screen: